Prince Gabriel of Belgium: Early life

-Prince Gabriel of Belgium was born at 1:15 am CET on 20 August 2003 at Erasmus Hospital in Anderlecht, Brussels, as the second child of Their Majesties the King and Queen.
+Gabriel was born as the second child of Philippe and Mathilde, then the duke and duchess of Brabant.
+He was delivered at 01:15 CET on 20 August 2003 at Erasmus Hospital, the teaching hospital of the Université libre de Bruxelles in Anderlecht, Brussels.
 He was christened on 25 October 2003 at Ciergnon Castle, a summer residence of the Belgian royal family, by Cardinal Godfried Danneels, then Archbishop of Mechelen-Brussels.
 His godparents are his maternal uncle, Count Charles-Henri d’Udekem d’Acoz (b.
 1985), and his second paternal second cousin, Baroness Maria Christina von Freyberg-Eisenberg (b.
 1965).

 King Philippe remarked in an interview that he chose the name Gabriel — unprecedented within the royal family — not only for its beauty, brevity, and strength, but also for its symbolic resonance across the three major monotheistic religions.
 The prince was named in the honour of his great-uncle King Baudouin of Belgium, his godfather and maternal uncle Count Charles-Henri, and the Virgin Mary, whose name holds traditional significance in Catholic royal naming conventions.

-Gabriel’s elder sister, Princess Elisabeth, precedes him in the line of succession to the Belgian throne, in accordance with the 1991 adoption of absolute primogeniture.
+Gabriel's elder sister, Princess Elisabeth, precedes him in the line of succession to the Belgian throne, in accordance with the 1991 adoption of absolute primogeniture.
 He also has two younger siblings: Prince Emmanuel and Princess Eléonore.
 Prince Gabriel was raised at the Royal Palace of Laeken, the official residence of the Belgian royal family.

 Education and military training

-Prince Gabriel was initially educated at the Dutch-language St John Berchmans College, a public school in Marollen from September 2006 until September 2019.
+Prince Gabriel was initially educated at St John Berchmans College, a Dutch-language school in the Marolles/Marollen, Brussels, from September 2006 until September 2019.
 In September 2019, Gabriel was transferred to the English-language International School of Brussels, a private school in Watermael-Boitsfort.
 He finished his secondary education in August 2021.
 After completing his secondary studies, he took a one-year preparatory A-Level course in mathematics, further mathematics, and physics at the National Mathematics and Science College, a STEM-oriented sixth form college in Warwickshire, England.

 In July 2022, the Belgian Royal Court announced that Gabriel would undertake military training.
 In August 2022, he entered the Royal Military Academy of Belgium, studying social and military sciences in Dutch language.
 Among the 162nd promotion, he received his blue beret in September 2022 and was trained under the name "Gabriël van Saksen-Coburg".
 In August 2024, Gabriel, as part of his training at the Royal Military Academy, started a five-month training at the Special Military School of Saint-Cyr in Coëtquidan, France, to study geopolitics.

 Prince Gabriel speaks Dutch, French and English.